 In certain baths, the disrobing room was rectangular and covered by a barrel vault, while the other sections were covered by a dome.
-An exceptional example is the bath of the Karatay Han, which is covered with a star and muqarnas vault.
+An exceptional example of this can be seen in the bath of the Karatay Han, which is covered with a star and muqarnas vault.

-Baths outside of hans: In many cases (Evdir, Alay, Kargi Hans), an exterior bath was made available, which allowed serving both the travelers and the local population.
+Baths outside of hans: In some cases, an exterior bath was made available, which allowed serving both the travelers and the local population.
 If a han is located near a settlement, the bath is generally located outside the han.
-Examples of baths built outside of hans can be seen at the Ağzikara, Ak, Incir, Zilli, Kargi, Işhaklı, Çinçinli, and Durak Hans.
+Examples of baths built outside of hans can be seen at the Ağzikara, Ak, Alay, Incir, Evdir, Zilli, Kargi, Işhaklı, Çinçinli, and Durak Hans.
 Although there were settlements around the Karatay, Aksaray Sultan and Kayseri Sultan Hans, their baths were situated inside of the han, as these three hans were well-appointed establishments.

 In addition to independent baths, several baths were built contiguous to the han wall.
 The baths of the Çinçinli and Burma Hans are two of the best-known examples of this type of situation.
-There are baths to the right of the Çinçinli Han with numerous spolia stones, which most certainly indicate that it was originally the site of a Byzantine-era thermal spa.
+The baths to the right of the Çinçinli Han contain numerous spolia stones, which leads researchers to believe that was built over the site of a Byzantine-era thermal spa.
 The Karakurt Han was built on top of a hot springs, and had two interconnected rooms directly accessible from the courtyard.
-The second room is the room which includes the hot pool of the springs, fashioned out of marble.
+The second room, fashioned out of marble, includes the hot pool of the springs, fashioned out of marble.

-Village baths: Full service baths were located in most towns and villages, so men could wash there.
+Village baths: Full service baths were located in most towns and villages, so the travelling merchants could wash there.
 For example, it is known that there were settlements in the 13th century surrounding the baths of the Çay, Işakli, Alara, Pazar and Durak Hans.
 For daily prayer ritual, it was sufficient to use a smaller amount of water.

 Two examples of hans exist with both exterior and interior baths: the Ağzikara Han and the Karatay Han.
 The exterior bath of the Karatay Han, located in the village, is mentioned in the foundation charter, but it has not survived.

-Most hans were built with water supply systems regardless whether they included a bath or not.
-The baths had to have two obligatory service elements, a water tank and a furnace for heating the water.
-These furnaces were generally located outside of the han.
+Most hans were built with water supply systems, regardless whether they included a bath or not.
+The baths had to have two obligatory service elements: a water tank and a furnace for heating the water.
+These furnaces and tanks were generally located outside of the han.
 The existence of a bath necessitated wood or other fuel (camel dung) to heat the water for the bath.